thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 When an MQTT client publishes a message, the TBMQ broker first checks if any integration has a topic filter in Subscription Trie matching the message topic.
 If a match is found, TBMQ creates an integration event by serializing the message and publishes it to that integration’s own Kafka topic
-(`tbmq.msg.ie.{integrationId}`).
-The Integration Executor, that is managing that integration and subscribed to that topic, consumes the message, processes it, and forwards it to the configured external system.
+(`tbmq.msg.ie.$integrationId`).
+The Integration Executor, that is managing that integration and subscribed to that Kafka topic, consumes the message, processes it, and forwards it to the configured external system.
 The executor may also log the result or report back to TBMQ for monitoring purposes.

-This decoupled, event-driven flow allows TBMQ to offload integration handling entirely to the executor service.
+This decoupled, event-driven flow allows TBMQ to offload integration message handling entirely to the executor service.
 As a result, the broker never waits for external responses, preserving low-latency MQTT performance even when external systems are slow or unavailable.

 Each integration has its own Kafka topic, which enables full isolation of message flow.
-Messages for different integrations are processed independently, in separate threads, allowing parallel execution and fine-grained error control.
+Messages for different integrations are processed independently, in separate threads (Kafka consumers), allowing parallel execution and fine-grained error control.

 Even when an integration is disabled, TBMQ continues publishing matching messages to its Kafka topic.
 This ensures no message loss, as the executor will resume processing once the integration is re-enabled.